-Project comprises 5 hours tutorial support, 1h introduction session and the remainder of the module is self-directed research and study.
+The Project comprises of a 1 hour introduction session, 5 hours tutorial support, and the remainder of the module is self-directed research and study.

 MSc students are encouraged to engage actively in dance science related activities to enhance their portfolio of specific and transversal career skills, including: attend and observe a range of performative and creative activities; attend both internal and external postgraduate sharings (e.g. MFA sharing events); participate actively in conferences and other relevant events (e.g. One Dance UK/IADMS conferences), meetings (e.g. Programme seminars) and seminars (e.g. Research Seminars at Trinity Laban); collaborate in Trinity Laban knowledge exchange and research activities (e.g., CoLab, Screening, Staff research projects, etc.).